youngker/apparmor-wiki/apparmor_kernel_development_guide_notifications.md

 ## Audit messages and allocations

-The queue of audit messages requires that they be allocated via heap memory, but we also don't want the regular audit path to fail. ???
+The queue of audit messages requires that they be allocated via heap memory, but we also don't want the regular audit path to fail.

+Atm the initial audit struct is allocated on the stack, if an audit message is to go to notifications, a new audit structure is allocated from a kmem_cache of audit message objects.
+This reduces the chance of failure, and allows per cpu caching of the audit struct.

 It does however require that audit messages are NOT allocated from the stac